bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-06-newsletter.md

   ([splicing][topic splicing], [liquidity ads][topic liquidity
   advertisements], and [on-the-fly funding][topic jit channels])."
 The release also stops accepting new non-[anchor channels][topic anchor outputs].
-Also included are optimizations and bug fixes.
+Also included are optimizations and bug fixes. {% assign timestamp="46:45" %}

 - [LDK v0.0.125][] is the latest release of this library for building LN-enabled applications.
-It contains several bug fixes.
+It contains several bug fixes. {% assign timestamp="47:26" %}

-- [Core Lightning 24.11rc3][] is a release candidate for the next major version of this popular LN implementation.
+- [Core Lightning 24.11rc3][] is a release candidate for the next major version of this popular LN implementation. {% assign timestamp="47:59" %}

-- [LND 0.18.4-beta.rc1][] is a release candidate for a minor version of this popular LN implementation.
+- [LND 0.18.4-beta.rc1][] is a release candidate for a minor version of this popular LN implementation. {% assign timestamp="48:21" %}

-- [Bitcoin Core 28.1RC1][] is a release candidate for a maintenance version of the predominant full node implementation.
+- [Bitcoin Core 28.1RC1][] is a release candidate for a maintenance version of the predominant full node implementation. {% assign timestamp="48:34" %}

 ## Notable code and documentation changes